Harasz/use-async-modal/README.md

 # use-async-modal

-Show promised based modal programmatically using hook for React.js.
+Show promised based modal imperatively using hook for React.js.

 # Table of Contents